Previous dayMarch 20, 2026Next day

 1.4 km---✓ ReviewedUSGS →

-On March 20, 2026, worldwide seismic activity registered a magnitude 2.2 earthquake 57 km WSW of Denali National Park, Alaska at 17:33 UTC.
+The USGS recorded this magnitude 2.2 earthquake 57 km WSW of Denali National Park, Alaska at 17:33 UTC on March 20, 2026.
 At a depth of just 1.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 63.382°N, -152.822°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 63.382°, -152.822°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-20